Latest news, Wikipedia summary, and trend analysis.

 Based on Wikipedia pageviews and search interest, this topic gained significant attention on the selected date.

-African-American Vernacular English (AAVE), sometimes formerly known as Ebonics, is the variety of English natively spoken by most working-class and middle-class African Americans.
-This variety is also spoken among some African Canadians.
-Having its own unique grammatical, vocabulary, and accent features, AAVE is employed by middle-class African Americans as the more informal and casual end of a sociolinguistic continuum.
-However, in formal speaking contexts, speakers tend to switch to more standard English grammar and vocabulary, usually while retaining elements of the vernacular (non-standard) accent.
-AAVE is widespread throughout the United States, but it is not the native dialect of all African Americans, nor are all of its speakers African American.
+African-American Vernacular English (AAVE), sometimes controversially known as Ebonics, is the variety of English natively spoken by most working-class and middle-class Black Americans.
+This variety is also spoken among some Black Canadians.
+Having its own unique grammatical, vocabulary, and accent features, AAVE is employed by middle-class Black Americans as the more informal and casual end of a sociolinguistic continuum.
+However, in formal speaking contexts, speakers tend to switch to more standard American English grammar and vocabulary, usually while retaining elements of the vernacular (non-standard) accent.
+AAVE is widespread throughout the United States, but it is not the native dialect of all Black Americans, and a small number of its speakers are not Black Americans.

 Read more on Wikipedia →This topic has recently gained attention due to increased public interest.
 Search activity and Wikipedia pageviews suggest growing global engagement.